ishukhanchi/Activity-fetcher-user-activity-detection-system/README.md

    * Change to current directory/folder/file. <br>
    * Type gcc finename.c
    * Type ./a.out
    * From the given inputs choose one accordingly.

+   And to run the php code:
+   * Make sure you have LAMP setup installed on your Ubuntu OS.
+   * Cpoy your php files in a display folder.
+   * Copy the display folder in wwwvar/html folder.
+   * Open your browser and type localhost/display/filename

   Any changes and upgradations in the projet are welcomed.